LCC-CIT/CompuCon-IoT/Notes/PicoBlocksProjects.md

 ## Projects

 These are the projects described in the books listed above.
-The links take you to the code in the IDE docs pages.

 ### Base Kit Projects

-1. [Blink](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesblink.html)&mdash;Make an LED blink on and off
+1. **Blink**&mdash;Make an LED blink on and off.
+Pg.
+18

-2. [Action - Reaction](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesaction-reaction.html)&mdash;Turn on an LED when a button is pressed
+2. **Action - Reaction**&mdash;Turn on an LED when a button is pressed.
+Pg.
+21

-   Uses an If, Else block with a true/false condition
+   - Uses an If, Else block with a true/false condition

-3. [Autonomous Lighting](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesautonomous.html)&mdash;Use the LDR light sensor to turn on the RGB  LED.
+3. **Autonomous Lighting**&mdash;Use the LDR light sensor to turn on the RGB  LED.
+Pg.
+24
    Uses:

    - Serial Print block to monitor a value
    - If, Else block with a number condition

-4. [Thermometer](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesthermometer.html)&mdash;Measure the temperature using the temperature sensor (in the temperature and humidity brick) and show it on the OLED display.
+4. **Thermometer**&mdash;Measure the temperature using the temperature sensor (in the temperature and humidity brick) and show it on the OLED display.
+Pg.
+28

-5. [Graphic Monitor](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesgraphicmonitor.html) &mdash;Use the potentiometer to change the brightness of the RGB LED.
+5. **Graphic Monitor**&mdash;Use the potentiometer to change the brightness of the RGB LED.
+Pg.
+31

+   (Note that it doesn't graph anything nor does it use the diplay.)
 Uses:

    - Variables
    - Math operation block

-6. [Dominate the Rhythm](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesdominate.html)&mdash;Play a tune on the  buzzer.
+6. **Dominate the Rhythm**&mdash;Play a tune on the  buzzer.
 Start playing when the button is pressed, control the playing speed with the potentiometer.
 Show the speed on the display.
+Pg.
+34
    Uses these kinds of blocks:

    - Variables
    - Math operation
    - Function
    - If, Else with number condition

-7. [Show Your Reaction](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesshowyourreaction.html)&mdash;Turn on the LED after a random delay, then measure the time it takes a player to press the button.
+7. **Show Your Reaction**&mdash;Turn on the LED after a random delay, then measure the time it takes a player to press the button.
 Instructions and score are shown on the cisplay.
+Pg.
+39
    Uses these types of blocks:

    - variables
    - while with a true/false condition